 Noise vs Music

-The virtuoso guitarist Alan Holdsworth was one of the many artists Chocky admirers and studied.
+The virtuoso guitarist Alan Holdsworth was one of the many artists Chocky admired and studied.
 Holdsworth didn't like "the pick noise" when a guitarist plucks the strings with a guitar pick.
 That "noise" makes a different sound than the music coming from the guitar.
 Chocky agreed, but instead of inventing a guitar-like instrument that played like a saxophone (as Holdsworth did), he developed his "Rolling" play style using only his fingers.
-Eric Johson aspired to a "violinesque" quality to his leads; however, although Johnson has accomplished this, there are things that continued to bother Chocky about "Sounds".
-With Eric Johnson, it's "Tones" and tonal differences.
-Something also bothered Chocky ever since he began playing and listening to guitarists.
+Eric Johson aspired to having a "violinesque" quality to his music.

 For Chocky, it was the "Squeaking" of the guitar strings with the fingers or hand many guitarists employ and think sounds "cool".
-Chocky said that this "squeaking" of the strings when lazily moving the hands along the fretboard is merely noise with no musical quality.
-He tried to discuss the topic with other guitarists and they said it "sounds cool".
-To Chocky it was still "NOISE".
-He doesn't allow his fingers to touch the strings when moving along different frets up and down the guitar's fretboards.
-Of course, there are always exceptions to every rule, and the exception with allowing the fingers or hand to slide on the strings happens when a lead drops the note, and the fingers slide down the fretboard.
-However, that effect is still a musical note which is being "bent" or dropped down in pitch.
-It's not what occurs from merely continually allowing the fingers to stay in contact with the strings while moving to another fret.
-That squeak is annoying and is not music, he says.
-To Chocky, a guitarist might as well be standing at a chalk board and scraping their fingernails across it.
+This isn't the normal squeak which can't be avoided or which occurs naturally when playing.
+Chocky said that this "squeaking" of the strings occurs when a guitarist lazily moves the hands along the tops of the strings when changing positions on the guitar neck.
+It makes nothing more than noise with no musical quality.
+He tried to discuss the topic with other guitarists and some said it "sounds cool", but he contends that it's not music.
+It does nothing more than make your hairs stand on end.
+Chocky tries to not touch the strings when moving along different frets up and down the guitar's fretboards.
+Of course, there are always exceptions to every rule.
+It's pleasing to hear a note which slides up or down.
+It's still a musical note which is being "bent" or dropped down in pitch.
+Squeaking is just lazy playing.
+To him, someone might as well be standing at a chalk board and scraping their fingernails across it.
 The noise generated is almost identical.
 He simply doesn't understand why anyone would ruin a song with loud and unmusical squeaking with every movement of notes to another fret.

-To also prevent string buzz or the ringing of extraneous notes when lifting the fingers off of the strings, he "dampens" all the strings that have no musical significance with his right hand, whether the strings offending string(s) is the low E string or the D string in the middle of a set of strings.
-Guitarists call this "muffling" of the strings.
-This practice has been used mainly to cause a very nice dampened sound when a guitarist wants short, chopped, non-resonant notes.
-Chocky uses the muffling technique with everthing he plays.
-He said that if it's so cool to squeak the strings when playing, then try playing the same song or lead part without touching the strings, no matter how complex the music or lead part, when moving from fret to fret.
-That is the sign of a truly gifted guitarist to Chocky.
-He said that a similar cacophony occurs when a guitarist strums the entire set of strings, such as when playing a D chord for instance.
-It sounds awful, because the open E string is completely out of key with the D chord.
-He's never chided or criticized any other musicians for "playing lazily".
-This is just a demand of Chocky's to his musical life.
-He tries to learn something from everyone and to instill something new in his own style.
+To prevent string buzz or the ringing of extraneous notes when lifting the fingers off of the strings, he "dampens" all the strings that have no musical significance with his right hand, whether the strings offending string(s) is the low E string or the D string in the middle of a set of strings.
+Guitarists call this "muffing" or "muffling" of the strings.
+This practice has been used mainly to create a very nice dampened sound when a guitarist wants short, chopped, non-resonant notes.
+Chocky uses the muffling technique with almost everthing he plays.

 Chocky's Trademark "Rolling Style" of Playing Guitar and Leads